 - How to avoid making costly mistakes in product design.

 - How to enhance your customers’ experience.

 - How to increase sales and leads from your website.

 Many companies have paid a hefty price because they didn’t understand the Science of Color.
 In contrast, some companies have increased their revenues dramatically because they made the right choices by following science.
 Learn from their past failures and successes.

-In his Neuromarketing research, Dr. Wu realized that color plays such an important role in influencing consumers’ buying decisions and choosing the wrong color in business is very expensive.
-He helps his clients make smart color choices by harnessing the power of science.
-Through public speaking, he inspires his audiences to better understand the impact of color on human perceptions, emotions and decisions.
+In his Neuromarketing research, Dr. Wu realized that color plays a vital role in influencing consumers’ buying decisions, and choosing the wrong color in business is very expensive.
+He helps his clients make the right color choices by harnessing the power of science.
+Through public speaking, he inspires his audiences to better understand the impact of color on human perceptions, emotions, and decisions.